Last updated: June 24, 2022

 5. Cape Banks

-The path consists of several boardwalks through a heath landscape, mixed with sections of rock and sand, including the very secluded Cruwee Cove Beach.
+The path winds through heathland on a series of boardwalks, with sections of rock and sand, including the secluded Cruwee Cove Beach.

-If you look closely, you may even find the remains of an old shipwreck, named the SS Minmi, which stranded at Cape Banks in 1937.
+If you look closely, you might spot the remains of the SS Minmi, a shipwreck that ran aground here in 1937.

 6. Coast Hospital Cemetery

-From the headland, retrace your steps back to the footbridge where you can continue on the main walking track which is now heading towards the historic Coast Hospital Cemetery.
+From the headland, retrace your steps to the footbridge and continue along the main track toward the historic Coast Hospital Cemetery.

 7. Jennifer Street Boardwalk

-After about 1 km, the road arrives at the starting point of the Jennifer Street Boardwalk, where you have the option to do a side trip to explore this boardwalk and its surroundings further.
+After about 1 km, you’ll reach the starting point of the Jennifer Street Boardwalk, where you can take a short detour to explore this unique area.

-It’s only 350 metres long but it’s an interesting little detour.
-Note that the boardwalk is wheel friendly and can also be accessed from Jennifer Street in Little Bay.
+At just 350 metres long, it’s a brief but interesting side trip.
+The boardwalk is also wheelchair-friendly and can be accessed from Jennifer Street in Little Bay.

 8. Henry Head Lookout

-The last highlight of the circuit walk is the unofficial Henry Head Lookout, but to get there from the boardwalk may be a little confusing.
+The final highlight of the circuit walk is the unofficial Henry Head Lookout, though the route from the boardwalk can be a bit tricky.

-From there, the path crosses Henry Head Lane and then soon arrives back onto Anzac Parade from where you can walk back to Cann Park.
+From here, the path crosses Henry Head Lane before reaching Anzac Parade, where you can walk back to Cann Park.